-Objective 9 in the strategy seeks to reduce the amount of scarce resources entering the waste management system, recognising the value of materials that are produced as waste and supporting opportunities for producer responsibility.
-This objective has a significant positive impact against five of the SEA criteria, in the themes of:
+Objective 9 in the Strategy seeks to reduce the amount of scarce resources entering the waste management system, recognising the value of materials that are produced as waste and supporting opportunities for producer responsibility.
+This objective has a significant positive impact against six of the SEA criteria, in the themes of:

 - Reduction in municipal waste generation;

 - Abide by the waste hierarchy;

 - Reduction in ecological footprint;

+- Encouraging sustainable economic growth

 - Prudent & efficient use of water and mineral resources; and

 - Maximise energy efficiency.